-2.4.
+2.5.
 Prediction of SNPs of GRIA3 protein

-PhD-SNP is an optimized tool to predict whether a given single point protein mutation can be classified as a disease-associated or neutral polymorphism (Capriotti E., et al., 2006).
+PhD-SNP (http://snps.biofold.org/phd-snp/phd-snp.html) is an optimized tool to predict whether a given single point protein mutation can be classified as a disease-associated or neutral polymorphism (Capriotti E., et al., 2006).
 The analysis was performed by entering the protein sequence, the location of the mutation, and the symbol of the new amino acid in the tool, replacing all 19 amino acids for 25 positions.
 As a result of the analysis, the disease effect of the mutation and the Relativity Index(RI) value was obtained.
 Disease results among the results obtained are given in Table 3.
+All mutations are neutral except for the mutations given in Table 3.